will62185/will62185.github.io/README.md

 <p>
 This project was fun, and it was a great experience to learn HTML, CSS, and BootStrap.
 Bootstrap has a very minimal learning curve as does HTML and CSS.
-W3Schools and tackoverflow were my biggest resources when I was stuck on something I didn't know how implement.
+W3Schools and stackoverflow were my biggest resources when I was stuck on something I didn't know how implement.

 You can see my commits on github for the changes I made to the default template.
 To summarize, I didn't change the colors